james-westwood/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/writing_accessible_documentation.md

 # Writing accessible documentation

-[You can build this project's documentation into a website using Sphinx][docs-write-sphinx-documentation].
+[You can build this project's documentation into a website using mkdocs][docs-write-mkdocs-documentation].
 If you work in the public sector, and build a website, by law the website must be accessible.

 The full name of the accessibility regulations is the Public Sector Bodies (Websites